VirusTotal/yara-x/site/content/docs/modules/dotnet.md

 ### Param

-This is the structure of each item in the `parametes` array within each Method.
+This is the structure of each item in the `parameters` array within each Method.

 | Field | Type   |
 |-------|--------|